Reviewing Allianz (ALIZY) & Its Competitors

 Profitability

-This table compares Allianz and its peers’ net margins, return on equity and return on assets.
+This table compares Allianz and its rivals’ net margins, return on equity and return on assets.

 |Net Margins